 |Glen Highland Team||Courtesy Listings||Relinquish a Dog||Animal Communication|

-In a wonderful way, Rye’s maturation, now 8 years old, has been a blessing…he is much more affectionate, actually seeking time for a cuddle and very, very compliant when asked to do anything at all.
+In a wonderful way, Rye’s maturation, now 9 years old, has been a blessing…he is much more affectionate, actually seeking time for a cuddle and very, very compliant when asked to do anything at all.
 Aging can be good!
 He is still madly ball crazy and will go for any toss any time however his front leg injury, from before rescue, prohibits too much running.
 If Rye is not restricted, he will endlessly wear himself out in ball play and then be unable to even walk.
 We finally had to reach for anxiety medication to handle his odd reactions to everything and we are glad we did.
 Rye loves the action of the big pack but mostly loves his ball!
-He is a much happier, more settled Border Collie now, enjoying life.
+He is a much happier, more settled Border Collie now, enjoying life as a Sanctuary Resident.